informalsystems/cosmos.nix/README.md

 ##### Cache Setup with Cachix

 With nix installed you can run `nix-env -iA cachix -f https://cachix.org/api/v1/install`.
+If you don't want to install cachix globally and just want a one time use, you can run `nix-shell -p cachix` to enter a temporary shell with `cachix` available.
 You can check that this worked by running `cachix --version`.

 You can now run these commands to add all of our cachix caches: